 Active from 1973 as YU3EIJ and YT3T.
 My previous personal call signs are YU3TUX (1978-1984), YU3BQ (1984-1992).
 S57DX from 1992.
 I am very active in all major contests and DX chasing, mostly on WARC bands.
 Collecting QSL's for WPX award.
 So if you received my card with PSE QSL I probably need you for new prefix or maybe new one on some band.
 I like paper QSL's!
 I answered all bureau and direct QSL requests.

 QSL direct requests: If you send direct I will answered next day.
-Please enclose one IRC or 2 green stamps for postage expenses.
+Please enclose one IRC or 2 green stamps (US $) for postage expenses.
 Requests without SAE and IRC/or green stamps will be answered via bureau.
 Please understand I cant afford myself to cover postage expenses for so many requests without nothing enclosed.

 Please note: I am not on LoTW yet and I am not using eQSL!